Signs a Dog Is Dying: What to Expect When Your Dog's Health Declines

 5. Reduced Mobility

 As the dog nears death, he will become less mobile.
 The dog may start getting weak and no longer have much strength in getting up.
 His legs may start giving out.
 He may have trouble climbing stairs and difficulty navigating slippery floors.
 As things progress, the dog may no longer be able to get up and walk around.
+Some dogs may struggle to lift their heads.

 6. Decreased Drinking and Eating